d48/grooveshark-cli/README.md

 This is a command line interface (CLI) to work with Grooveshark.com's api for using their data and streaming.

+As of April 30, 2015, Grooveshark is no more.
+This repo is now obsolete and will remain for reference

 ## Installation

 1. Clone the repo